arham-jain/arham-jain.github.io/_posts/2020-11-15-building-microservices-chapter-2.markdown

 categories: [microservices, building-microservices, sam-newman, book-notes]
 ---

-Book stash is a series wheren, I put out my chapter wise notes on Books.
-The following are my notes from the book building microservices chapter 2, the Evolutionary Architect
+> Book stash is a series wheren, I put out my chapter wise notes on books.
+The following are my notes from the book _Building Microservices - Chapter 2, The Evolutionary Architect_

 # The Evolutionary Architect